SchwarzIT/hypermatch/README.md

     }
 }
 ```

-- If the value in the event is a **string**: the value is checked if it is anything else but "firing".
+If the attribute value is type of:

+- **String**: Checks if the value is anything other than "firing"
-- If the value in the event is a **string array**: it checks whether the array does **not** contain a value which is equal to "firing".
+- **String array**: Checks if the array does *not* contain an element equal to "firing"

 ### "anyOf" matching
-**anyOf** does correspond to a boolean "inclusive-or".
+`anyOf` does correspond to a boolean "inclusive-or".
 It checks multiple conditions and matches if **any** of the conditions are true.

 ```javascript
 {